gaia-platform/GaiaPlatform/README.md

 ## Formatter and Linter

 ### Formatter
 `clang-format` is invoked on each commit as a git pre-commit hook.
-The pre-commit is automatically installed by CMake.
+The pre-commit is automatically installed by `cmake`.
 The `clang-format` version in use is `10.0`.

 Note: `clang-format` reorders the includes which could break the build.
 There are ways to avoid it.
 Please read: https://stackoverflow.com/questions/37927553/can-clang-format-break-my-code.